José Ferrater Mora

 José María Ferrater Mora (Josep Ferrater i Mora; 30 October 1912 – 30 January 1991) was a Spanish philosopher, essayist and writer.
 He is considered the most prominent Catalan philosopher of the 20th-century and was the author of over 35 books, including a four-volume Diccionario de filosofía (Dictionary of Philosophy, 1941) and Being and Death: An Outline of Integrationist Philosophy (1962).
 Subjects he worked on include ontology, history of philosophy, metaphysics, anthropology, the philosophy of history and culture, epistemology, logic, philosophy of science, and ethics.
 He also directed several films.

-Ferrater Mora was known for his inclusion of humans and non-human animals within the same moral sphere, or continuum, arguing that the difference was one of degree, not kind; the Ferrater Mora Oxford Centre for Animal Ethics is named in his honour.
+Ferrater Mora was known for his inclusion of humans and non-human animals within the same moral sphere, or continuum, arguing that the difference was one of degree, not kind.

 Biography

 Ferrater Mora was born in 1912, in Barcelona, Spain.
 He studied at Santa Maria del Collell, then at the University of Barcelona, where he earned a BA, in 1932, and his BPhil, in 1936.

 During the Spanish Civil War, he enlisted in the Republican Army, serving as an intelligence clerk, before escaping the country in 1939.
-In exile, he spent three months in Paris, before moving to and lecturing in Havana, Cuba and Santiago, Chile.
+In exile, he spent three months in Paris, before moving to and lecturing in Havana, Cuba, and Santiago, Chile.

 After receiving a Guggenheim Fellowship, he moved to the United States, first residing in New York City.
 In 1949, Ferrater Mora was hired by Bryn Mawr College to teach philosophy and Spanish literature, where he worked till his retirement, in 1981.
 He married Priscilla Cohn (his former doctoral student) in 1980.

 Ferrater Mora died from a heart attack, on 30 January 1991, while visiting Barcelona.